 In addition to designing chairs, they also conducted research and prepared presentations for their chosen subjects, such as Ida B. Wells, Trayvon Martin, Shirley Chisholm, and Beverly J. Martin.
 Visit the Our Seats For the Table website to view the presentations and photos of the chairs.
 Thanks to the Ithaca College Park Scholars for their help in creating the website.

-Special thanks to the Community Arts Partnership Creative Recovery Fund, which funded materials and other project costs.
-Thanks also to the First Unitarian Society of Ithaca for hosting a showing of the exhibit in November.
+Thanks to the First Unitarian Society of Ithaca for hosting a showing of the exhibit in November.

 Congrats to everyone involved in the Stolen Joy Project!
 The Stolen Joy Project is an Official Selection for the 2022 Atlanta Children’s Film Festival.